 If you want to stay ahead in your business or data career, mastering this tool is essential.
 Start small, explore Copilot, and grow into advanced modeling as your skills increase.

-Q1: Do I need coding skills to use Microsoft Fabric AI Tool?
+2. Do I need coding skills to use Microsoft Fabric?

 Q2: Can I use Power BI with Microsoft Fabric AI?